Anderillium Tolype Moth Warm

 Performance in the pen:

-Tolype Moth Warm has a medium-wet flow that was consistent throughout all the test nibs.
-The ink feels nicely lubricated, offering a particularly silky writing experience, but retaining enough tactility to ensure control while writing.
-There were no hard starts, skips, or stops, and cleaning was easy, with only a minor lingering of color after the initial flush.
-Overall the ink is very well-behaved.
+Tolype Moth Warm has a medium flow that was consistent throughout all the test nibs.
+The ink feels nicely lubricated, offering a somewhat silky writing experience, while still retaining enough tactility to ensure good control while writing.
+It’s not overly slick, but it’s nice.
+There were no hard starts, skips, or stops during my tests.

 Performance in a pen: 10/10